-The Round Track is seven furlongs in circumference and is used in the winter months for trot work, it is used primarily as a first canter before going on to use the other gallops.
+The Round Track is seven furlongs in circumference and is used in the winter months for trot work and in the season is used primarily as a first canter before going on to use the other gallops.
 Horses canter both ways on this gallop.
 When going anticlockwise the downhill gradient is a good trail for Tattenham Corner at Epsom or the descent at Brighton.

-This gallop is six furlongs in length and rises steeply from the start, providing excellent fitness work for the horses.
-It is a gallop we use extensively during the winter months for conditioning work, with each horse doing two to three canters a day to build muscle and increase stamina ready for faster work in February and March before the start of the season.
+This gallop is six furlongs, three quarters of a mile in length and rises steeply from the start, providing excellent fitness work for the horses.
+It is a gallop we use extensively during the winter months for conditioning work with each horse doing two to three canters a day to build muscle and increase stamina ready for faster work in February and March before the start of the season.

 6The Valley All Weather Gallop

 Our main work gallop is eight furlongs in length and rises 130 feet in the first five furlongs.
 Due to gradient, the horses can work on the bridle and enjoy their work.
 Horses can work sharply for four furlongs until the bottom of the hill or work all the way to the end of the testing eight furlong gallop.
 The track is 15 foot wide allowing three horses to work upsides.